seltmann/breeding_bird_symbiota/README.md

 [```Citation```](#Citation) / [```Data Definitions```](#data-definitions) / [```Included Resources```](#included-resources) /  [```Data Issues```](#data-issues) / [```Summary```](#summary)

 ### Description

-The tick-interaction-database is a repository for interaction and ecological trait data about ticks.
-The observations are from the literature and focused on tick hosts, which are important vectors of many arthropod borne pathogens.
-This is part of the [Terrestrial Parasite Tracker](http://parasitetracker.org/).

 This GitHub repository contains scripts that take data from the [Santa Barbara Breeding Bird Survey](https://santabarbaraaudubon.org/santa-barbara-county-breeding-bird-study/) and format in Darwin Core for export to Global Biodiversity Information Facility (GBIF)

 ### Citation